5 minutes with Simone Passeri

 How did you train for your profession?

-I’m Italian and I studied for my BSc degree in Sports Sciences in Italy prior to coming over to the UK.
-In the UK I studied a MSc in Sports Therapy at Bucks New University which involved academic teaching, placement with a professional sports team and a research dissertation.
 I’ve been working in the health and fitness industry for over 15 years and I’ve also undertaken several other professional courses during that time, such as in sports massage, postural and movement therapies, strength and conditioning, and exercise instruction for cardiac rehabilitation.
-Now I’m studying for a MSc degree in Physiotherapy.

 How has your career been so far?

 My first roles were within semi-professional football teams within the Italian leagues supporting the medical staff as a Sports Masseur.
 I also worked as a personal trainer and strength and conditioning coach within a gym.
 On moving to the UK I worked in private practice and also with a community cardiac rehabilitation group, providing exercise prescription programs for people who were recovering and rehabilitating after suffering cardiac conditions.
 Prior to going back to university I worked with a local council on a Sport England project to increase physical activity levels in people over the age of 60 in rural areas.
-Since qualifying as a Sports Therapist I’ve been working in a sports therapy clinic as well as setting up my own business with Dr Churchman.
+Since qualifying as a Sports Therapist I’ve worked in a sports therapy clinic as well as setting up my own business with Dr Clare Churchman.

 What does a typical week look like for you?